Discrete versions of the transport equation and the Shepp-Olkin conjecture: Shepp--Olkin interpolation as a constant velocity path

-and again the result follows on comparing coefficients of $s$. \end{proof} For clarity, we now suppress the explicit dependence of $\alpha_k$ on $t$.
-We first verify the $k$-monotonicity Condition \ref{cond:kmon} for Shepp--Olkin interpolations with $p_i' \geq 0$. \begin{proposition} For the Shepp--Olkin interpolation described above, if $p_i' \geq 0$ for all $i$ then the coefficients $(\alpha_k)_{k = 0, 1, \ldots, n}$ satisfy the inequality $\alpha_k \leq \alpha_{k+1},$ that is $k$-monotonicity (Condition \ref{cond:kmon}) holds. \end{proposition} \begin{proof} If $k$ is such that $f_k>0$ and $f_{k+1}>0$, then
+and again the result follows on comparing coefficients of $s$. \end{pf} For clarity, we now suppress the explicit dependence of $\alpha_k$ on $t$.
+We first verify the $k$-monotonicity Condition \ref{cond:kmon} for Shepp--Olkin interpolations with $p_i' \geq0$.